dungdinhanh/dso_mmselfsup/README.md

 The work is to provide a knowledge distillation scheme for self-supervised learning.
 This aims to solve one fact that the self-supervised scheme works very well for large networks such as Resnet 50, yet the performance is unexepectedly lower in small networks such as Mobilenet-v2 and Resnet18

-The code is developed from the [MMselfsup](https://github.com/open-mmlab/mmselfsup).
-MMSelfSup is an open source self-supervised representation learning toolbox based on PyTorch.
-It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 The master branch works with **PyTorch 1.5** or higher.